karstenj/node-red-contrib-fsm/README.md

     * The topic is used for the output message
   - Initial State
     * The state which is entered at startup
+  - Initial Transition
+    * The name of the initial transition
+  - The output message configuration
+    * Transition - output message is generated for a state transition.
+The name which has been entered in the transition name column is returned in the message payload.
+    * State Entry - output message is generated for a state entry event.
+The name which has been entered in the destination name column appended by '_entry' is returned in the message payload.
+    * State Exit - output message is generated for a state exit event.
+The name which has been entered in the source name column appended by '_exit' is returned in the message payload.
   - Transition(s)
     * 'Name' - Name of the transition
     * 'Source' - the source state
     * 'Destination' - the destination state
     * 'Condition' - the condition topic of the input message
     * 'Cond.State' - the state (true or false) of the input payload
-  - msg.payload
-    * For a transisition the name of the transition will be returned
-    * '_entry' is appended for the target state name
-    * '_exit' is appended for the source state name

 ## Example